christophgil/ZIPsFS/README.md

 ## Configuration

-The default behavior can be modified with rules based on file names in *ZIPsFS_configuration.h* and *ZIPsFS_configuration.c*.
+The default behavior can be modified with rules based on file names.
+The configuration files start with  *ZIPsFS_configuration*.
+They are C files.
+For changes to take effect, re-compilation and restart of ZIPsFS is necessary.

+### Re-starting ZIPsFS without affecting on-going file accesses

-For changes to take effect, re-compilation and restart is necessary.
-Using the *-s symlink* option, the configuration can be changed without interrupting the file system.
-Ongoing computations with file access to the ZIPsFS are not affected.
+Using the *-s symlink* option, ZIPsFS can be restarted without interrupting current processes.
+Ongoing computations with file access to ZIPsFS are not affected.

+Let MNT be the name of the apparent mount point of the FUSE file system.
+Furthermore, we assume that we are in the parent folder of MNT since things work best with relative paths.
+Users who access files from ZIPsFS will use this apparent mount point.
+Strictly speaking, MNT is not the mount point, but a  symbolic link to the real mount point.
+The real mount is not directly accessed by the user because it changes when another instance of ZIPsFS is launched.

+Let us assume that the current ZIPsFS uses the mount point *./.mountpoints/MNT/1* and that MNT is a relative symbolic link to that mount point.

+The new ZIPsFS instance  is launched using  *./.mountpoints/MNT/2* as mount point.

+With the command line option

+    -s MNT

+The symbolic link will change and  refer to the mount point of the new instance.

+For the user nothing has changed and  the apparent mount point is still MNT.

+File descriptors will use the new ZIPsFS instance since the symbolic link MNT refers to the new mount point.

+However, file descriptors created before will still use the previous ZIPsFS instance.
+This should be kept alife for some minutes.
+Therefore the previous and the new ZIPsFS instance need to work in parallel for some time.

 ## Union / overlay file system